-My photos really don’t do these chocolates justice.
+My photos don’t do this chocolate justice.
 I should have taken photos of the individual chocolates we had bought and shown the layers inside.
 But you know, we ate them!
-And I wasn’t really thinking about taking photos at that time.
+And I wasn’t thinking about taking photos at that time.
 So maybe next time.

 Find out more about Belle Fleur Fine Chocolates here.

-Who doesn’t love a good donut?!
-OK, Ok technically these are not your typical fried donut.
+Who doesn’t love a good doughnut?!
+OK, Ok technically these are not your typical fried doughnut.
 But who cares????
-These are so much better than a typical donut.
+These are so much better than a typical doughnut.

 Nutie has nailed the flavour with these.
-The donut itself is a cake consistency that is "to die for" and the icing...
-Well, I don’t know how they make their icing and I’m pretty sure they’re not going to tell me, but it is so good.
-Put it all together and you have something incredible.
+The doughnut itself is a cake consistency that is “to die for” and the icing… Well, I don’t know how they make their icing, and I’m pretty sure they’re not going to tell me, but it is so good.
+Put it all together, and you have something incredible.

 The flavours we tried were Mint, Rosewater & Pistachio, Lamington, Salted Caramel, Raspberry, Red Velvet, Peanut Butter and Chocolate.
 And there are still more flavours to try.

-These donuts would be amazing for a birthday party.
+These doughnuts would be amazing for a birthday party.
 The presentation is gorgeous.

 The service here is incredibly friendly.
 We had a great chat each time we went in.

-Nutie also has other healthy treats, nut mylks and coffee, but our eyes were only seeing donuts.
+Nutie also has other healthy treats, nut mylks and coffee, but our eyes were only seeing doughnuts.